pangyyen/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a patient

 1. Deleting a patient while all patients are being shown

-    1. Prerequisites: List all persons using the `list-patients` command.
-Multiple persons in the list.
+    1. Prerequisites: List all patients using the `list-patients` command.
+Multiple patients in the list.

-    1. Test case: `delete-patient 1`<br>
+    2. Test case: `delete-patient 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete-patient 1`<br>
+    3. Test case: `delete-patient 1`<br>
-       Expected: No person is deleted.
+       Expected: No patient is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing/corrupted data files
+Dealing with missing/corrupted data files:

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+1. If the application is launched and shut down at least once, there will be one local database in json format, i.e. `clinicbook.json`.
+Make sure that the generated `clinicbook.json` is not modified to ensure the completeness and accuracy of the data.

+2. In the case of `clinicbook.json` being corrupted,

+    i.
+Look up for the corrupted part of the `clinicbook.json`, manually delete the corrupted entry of patient, this method requires more technical skills on handling json file.

+    ii.
+If attempt above is in vain, delete `clinicbook.json`, and launch CareCentral again.
+All user manipulation on entries and diaries will be cleared.